xuanxuanxuan-git/sequential_cfe/README.md

 ## Baselines

-Wachter, GrSp, CoGS, PROBE, ARAR, and ROAR are implemented using the [CARLA](https://github.com/carla-recourse/CARLA/tree/main?tab=readme-ov-file) package.
+Wachter, GrSp, DiCE, CoGS, PROBE, ARAR, and ROAR are implemented using the [CARLA](https://github.com/carla-recourse/CARLA/tree/main?tab=readme-ov-file) package.
 To set up the environment for CARLA, run the following command:
 ```
 pip install carla-recourse
 ```